-Table 14-1 System Maintenance - Status Menu Fields
+Table 15-1 System Maintenance - Status Menu Fields

 Field Description Chan Shows statistics for B1 and B2 channels respectively.
-This is the information displayed for each channel: Link Shows the name of the remote node or the user the channel is currently connected to or the status of the channel (Idle, Calling or Answering). Туре The current connecting speed (56K or 64K).
+This is the information displayed for each channel: Link Shows the name of the remote node or the user the channel is currently connected to or the status of the channel (Idle, Calling or Answering). Туре The current connecting speed.
 TXPkt The number of transmitted packets on this channel.
 RXPkt The number of received packets on this channel.
 Error The number of error packets on this channel.
 CLU (Current Line Utilization) percentage of current bandwidth used on this channel ALU (Average Line Utilization) a 5-second moving average of channel usage for this channel.
 Up Time Time this channel has been connected to the current remote node.
 Total Outgoing call Time Shows the total outgoing call time for both B1 and B2 channels since the system has been powered up.
-Ethernet Status Shows the current transmission speed and mode of the LAN.
-TX Pkt The number of transmitted packets to LAN.
-RX Pkt The number of received packets from LAN.
+Ethernet (Ethernet connection).
+Status Shows the current transmission speed and mode of the LAN.
+TX Pkt The number of transmitted packets to the LAN.
+RX Pkt The number of received packets from the LAN.
 Collision Number of collisions.
+WAN

-WAN CHAN 1 IP Addr Refers to the IP address of the Prestige on Channel 1.
-CHAN 2 IP Addr Refers to the IP address of the Prestige on Channel 2.
-Port 1 CLID Shows the Caller ID of the peer on Port 1.
-Port 2 CLID Shows the Caller ID of the peer on Port 2.
-LAN Packet Which Triggered Last Call Shows the first 48 octets of the LAN packet that triggered the last outgoing call.
+Chan 1 IP Addr Refers to the IP address of the Prestige on Channel 1. Ī Chan 2 IP Addr Refers to the IP address of the Prestige on Channel 2. Ī Chan 1 CLID Shows the Calling Line Identification of the peer on Chan 1.